WHAT IS THE VESTIBULAR SYSTEM?

 VESTIBULAR REHABILITATION

 Vestibular Rehabilitation Therapy (VRT) is a specialised form of physiotherapy designed to address dizziness, imbalance, difficulty maintaining clear vision, and functional decline as a result of a vestibular disorder.
-Evidence has shown that vestibular rehabilitation is effective in improving symptoms related to many vestibular (inner ear/balance) disorders (1,2).
-VRT is an exercise-based program that may comprise of:
+Evidence has shown that vestibular rehabilitation is effective in improving symptoms related to many vestibular (inner ear/balance) disorders.

-Gaze Stabilisation Exercises: exercises which help to improve control of eye movements so vision remains clear during head movement.
+Gaze stabilization exercises to improve vision during head movement